Holly Bradshaw: Career

-2016 Olympic
+2016

 Bradshaw competed in the Rio 2016 Summer Olympics, jumping 4.60m to advance to the final.
 In the final she cleared 4.70m on her second attempt but failed her three attempts at 4.80m and finished fifth.
 She almost cleared her last attempt at 4.80m but in the last moment the cross bar fell to the ground.

 After the Olympics, she competed in 2016 Diamond League in Zurich, winning first place with 4.76m.

 2017

 Bradshaw participated in many of the 2017 Diamond League meetings, and also reached the finals of the Diamond League in Brussels.
 She set a new personal best outdoors in Manchester in the same year at 4.81m.
 She participated in other notable events of pole vault around the world that year, which secured her a place in the 2017 IAAF World Championships in London in front of the home crowd, where she ended up 6th with a jump of 4.65m, and she lost the bronze medal only on count back.
 She has been hoping to seek glory that was taken away from her in the 2012 Olympic games in the same stadium, and afterward said she would focus on the 2018 IAAF World Indoor Championships in Birmingham.
 She also won the national outdoor championships in 2017.